 What makes Columbus Cove so special is the availability of fun water toys.
 No matter how old you are, you will always enjoy being on an aqua mat on a big water body.

 Columbus cove includes in itself the Arawak water park and the dragon’s splash waterslide.
 It’s a white sand beach with shady green trees on one side.
 You can hit the bar and eat great food after playing water games.

 I know this beach as one of the most voted for beaches not only in Europe but in the whole world.
-It has too many magical things at the same place.
-It has sand dunes, cedar trees, black rocks and exotic animals and birds apart from the blue water and white sand.
-In some places, the sand looks pinkish because of all the broken sea shells.
+It has too many magical things in the same place.
+It has sand dunes, cedar trees, black rocks, and exotic animals and birds apart from the blue water and white sand.
+In some places, the sand looks pinkish because of all the broken seashells.

 It’s a small island located in western Crete, around 200kms off the shore.
 Between the Island and the shore, you will find a shallow depth lagoon.
 It’s safe to swim across to the island in the shallow deep water.
 This beach is very organized yet peaceful.

 Set on the western coast of Antigua this beach has clear and calm water.
 This is a great location if you are planning to swim a lot.
 The ocean floor is clear and there aren’t any coral reefs and rock formations that you might hit otherwise.